Baldock: History and etymology

 Baldock's position at the crossing of two important thoroughfares, the Great North Road and the Icknield Way has made it a stopping point for a number of illustrious visitors, including Charles I, who passed through Baldock en route for London after his arrest in 1648 and supposedly Dick Turpin.
 Preacher John Wesley came to the town in 1747.

 In the 1960s and 70s Baldock was a centre of laser research at a MOD laboratory called SERL (Services Electronics Research Laboratory).
 This facility closed in the late 1970s and some projects and staff were transferred to RSRE (Royal Signals & Radar Establishment) near Pershore.

 Baldock was formerly the location of a film processing factory which closed before the company (originally based in Letchworth Garden City) could move in; local folklore has it that it was a silent film studio, but this is not the case.
 The building was then bought by the Full-Fashioned Hosiery Company from Halifax, later becoming the Kayser Bondor ladies stocking factory (which temporarily produced parachutes in World War II).
 The site was redeveloped to become a Tesco supermarket in the late 1980s, but the Art Deco facade of the former factory was retained and incorporated into the new building.

 Another notable building in the town is the thirteenth century Baldock Parish Church of St. Mary the Virgin at the centre of the town.
 The original church was built in about 1150 by the Knights Templar before being largely rebuilt in about 1330 by the Knights Hospitaller.
 It is a Grade I listed building.

 Malting and brewing were formerly major industries in the town, but apart from some light industry, today it is mostly a commuter town.
-Baldock also has a prominent roofing merchant.

 The original incarnation of the local football team Baldock Town F.C. was formed in 1905.
 The club disbanded in 2001, but a new club was formed two years later.

 Baldock Radio Station, sometimes called Slip End Radio Station, opened in 1929 as part of the Imperial Wireless Chain.
 That year it made the first successful radiotelephone call to the USA, to the RCA radio station at Rocky Point, New York.
 A radio frequency control station was added at Baldock in 1938.
 In World War II, Baldock was one of the Allied radio stations that intercepted Kriegsmarine signals and forwarded them to Bletchley Park to be deciphered.
 After the war, the radio station joined the International Telecommunication Union.
-Ofcom has operated the station insce 2003.
+Ofcom has operated the station since 2003.

 To the east of the town there is a large residential estate that was built in several phases.
 This is known as Clothall Common.
 An archaeological dig took place in this part of Baldock in the late 1980s.

 According to the humorous book The Meaning of Liff, a Baldock is defined as: "The sharp prong on the top of a tree stump where the tree has snapped off before being completely sawn through".